 - Risk-averse travelers desiring maximum pretravel protection

 The most common vaccine side effects are injection-site reactions (pain, redness, itching) and fever.
-Headache and nausea also occur.
+Headache, fatigue, and nausea also occur.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.